oguzaltan/oguzaltan.github.io/_pages/about.md

 ---

 <!-- ![Illustration of combining vision and language modalities](/images/image_to_text_vis.png){: .align-right width="300px"} -->
-👨🏻‍💻 I am a M.Sc. gradute in Electrical Engineering, Information Technology and Computer Engineering from RWTH Aachen University.
+👨🏻‍💻 I am an M.Sc. gradute in Electrical Engineering, Information Technology and Computer Engineering from RWTH Aachen University.

-🔬 My research interests are in the intersection of AI and robotics, specifically in Reinforcement Learning and Deep Learning.
+🔬 My research interests are in the intersection of AI and Robotics, specifically in Reinforcement Learning and Deep Learning.

 <!-- 📚 I'm currently working towards my Master's Thesis in the field of Vision-Language-Modelling. -->